Contributing a Template

 - name: "DATA_ROOT"

-description: "Root directory of your pipeline output"
+description: "Root directory of the pipeline output"

 required: true